 Put the baking pan into the oven for 15 minutes.

 Mushrooms are done when they are easily cut into – depending on the size of your mushrooms, could take up to 20 minutes.

 I am literally the only person in my family that will eat mushrooms.
 I have no clue why – because I think mushrooms are incredibly delicious and when put in the oven to marinate and roast up in butter and garlic?
 Perfection!

 Serve alone or add up cooked garlic mushrooms in:

 - Fresh buttery pasta like fettuccine, linguine or angel hair

-- On top of a delicious sirloin steak
+- On top of a delicious sirloin or skirt steak

 - Cut up and added to garlic bread